Fluorine Electron Configuration and Atomic Orbital Diagram

 Fluoride ion(F–) electron configuration

 After arranging the electrons, it is seen that the last shell of the fluorine atom has seven electrons.
 In this case, the valence electrons of fluorine are seven.
+The elements that have 5, 6, or 7 electrons in the last shell receive the electrons in the last shell during bond formation.
+The element that receives electrons and forms a bond is called anion.

 During the formation of a bond, the last shell of fluorine receives an electron and turns into a fluoride ion(F–).
 That is, fluorine is an anion element.